electricimp/AzureIoTHub/README.md

 function onSent(msg, err) {
     if (err != 0) {
         server.error("Message sending failed: " + err);
+        server.log("Trying to send again...");
+        // For example simplicity trying to resend the message in case of any error client.sendMessage(message2, onSent);
     } else {
         server.log("Message sent at " + time());
     }